Essential Eight Assessment

 Regular backups

 Implementation is measured against the Essential Eight Maturity Model, which defines four maturity levels.
-Maturity Levels One, Two, and Three reflect the mitigation of increasing levels of adversary tradecraft and targeting, with Level Three offering the most robust posture.
-Maturity Level Zero is not a target in itself.
-It applies to any organisation that does not yet meet Maturity Level One.
+Maturity Levels Zero, One, Two, and Three reflect the mitigation of increasing levels of adversary tradecraft and targeting, with Level Three offering the most robust posture.
 ASD guidance is to reach the same maturity level across all eight strategies before progressing to a higher one, so a single weak strategy holds back your overall result.
 The Essential Eight is assessed and reported as a package.

 Why organisations need an Essential Eight assessment

 Defence Industry Security Program (DISP).
-All DISP members are now required to achieve and maintain the full Essential Eight at Maturity Level Two across the ICT systems used to correspond with Defence.
+Under the Defence Security Principles Framework (DSPF), all DISP members are required to achieve and maintain the full Essential Eight at Maturity Level Two across the ICT systems used to correspond with Defence.

-Defence and government supply chain.
-Suppliers to Defence primes and to government are increasingly asked to evidence their maturity before work is awarded.
+Government tenders and supply chain.
+Many requests for tender specify an Essential Eight maturity level as a prerequisite to bid, and suppliers to government and to Defence primes are increasingly asked to evidence their maturity before work is awarded.

 What we assess